Giving Tuesday donations help some Wichita nonprofits thrive

 These groups said every dollar given counts.
 “It’s just, you know, trickling in $20 at a time,” said Max Wilson, the Executive Director of the Crown Uptown Theater.

-As a new nonprofit, this is the first year the Crown Uptown participated in Giving Tuesday.
+As a new nonprofit, the Crown Arts Collaborative participated in Giving Tuesday.

 “It’s time for us to make sure that we can put as much quality on the stage as possible, which is what those dollars will end up doing for us,” continued Wilson.